-Former Malaysian PM Najib Razak found guilty of all charges in first corruption trial
+Former Malaysian PM Najib Razak sentenced to 12 years in jail for corruption

-Razak faces between 15 to 20 years in prison and hefty fines.
+Razak was found guilty of seven charges in total.

-Former Malaysian Prime Minister Najib Razak was on Tuesday found guilty of corruption in the first trial of the multi-billion-dollar 1Malaysia Development Berhad corruption scandal, which forced him out of power, AP reported.
+Former Malaysian Prime Minister Najib Razak was on Tuesday sentenced to 12 years in prison in connection with the multi-billion-dollar 1Malaysia Development Berhad corruption case, which forced him out of power, BBC reported.

-Razak was found guilty of seven charges in all – one of abuse of power, three charges of criminal breach of trust and three money laundering charges involving the transfer of 42 million ringgit ($9.8 million or Rs 73.34 crore approximately) from a former unit of the now insolvent company 1MDB into his bank accounts.
-He could face 15 to 20 years in prison and heavy fines.
+In his first trial in the case, Razak was found guilty of seven charges in all – one of abuse of power, three charges of criminal breach of trust and three money laundering charges involving the transfer of 42 million ringgit ($9.8 million or Rs 73.34 crore approximately) from a former unit of the now insolvent company 1MDB into his bank accounts.

 The verdict came about five months after Najib’s United Malays National Organisation party returned to power as part of a coalition.
 The case is seen as a test of Malaysia’s anti-corruption laws.